Jeff-Birt/lh5801_Emu/README.md

 03/11/2021 - 1) Fixed bug where Carry Flag was carried into INC and DEC
              2) Added very simple threading to allow UI to break a running CPU.

-11/5/2021  - 1) Added stack viewer which can be set to 8/16 bit widths
+5/11/2021  - 1) Added stack viewer which can be set to 8/16 bit widths
              2) Added cycle counter, maximum count of FFFF
              3) Improved validation of Value input text box to catch values > FF

+8/11/2021  - 1) Added CPU execution speed display
+             2) Improved UI, all text boxes should be updated properly
+             3) Added menu strip for file operations and removed buttons
+             4) Made a To Do list in ToDo.txt